Juni19/AfricaDFIRCTF22/README.md

 Next step: find out the volatility profile that suits it.
 Big failure: volatility2 doesn't find any matching profile and volatility3 says no matching symbol table is found.
-Few greps in the memory reveal there were some sudo commands run inside and possibly a password prompt was satisfied by the user but no further info about the password.
+Few greps in the memory reveal there were some sudo commands ran inside and possibly a password prompt was satisfied by the user but no further info about the password.
 Another grep with the appropriate regex revealed the hashed password (/etc/shadow content) of the user bighero: